 Viruses can penetrate the central nervous system (CNS) via retrograde transmission along neuronal pathways or by hematogenous seeding.

-Meningitis can have a varied clinical presentation.
-Classic symptoms include fever, neck pain, and petechiae/purpura.
-These symptoms along with signs of increased intracranial pressure (altered mental status, neurologic deficits, and seizures) portend a poor prognosis.
-More non-specific symptoms can include a headache, dizziness and nausea/vomiting.
+Meningitis can have a varied clinical presentation depending on age and immune status of the host.
+Symptoms typically include fever, neck pain/stiffness, and photophobia.
+More non-specific symptoms include headache, dizziness, confusion, delirium, irritability, and nausea/vomiting.
+Signs of increased intracranial pressure (altered mental status, neurologic deficits, and seizures) portend a poor prognosis.

 The following risk factors should increase clinical suspicion:

-The CSF findings expected in bacterial, viral and fungal meningitis are listed in the chart: Expected CSF Findings in Bacterial versus Viral versus Fungal Meningitis 2.
+The CSF findings expected in bacterial, viral, and fungal meningitis are listed in the chart: Expected CSF findings in bacterial versus viral versus fungal meningitis.

-Obtaining a sample of CSF can be very difficult and/or take significant amounts of time, thus when the diagnosis of bacterial meningitis is seriously considered, antibiotics should be initiated before performing the LP.
+Ideally, the CSF sample should be obtained before initiating antimicrobials.
+However, when the diagnosis of bacterial meningitis is seriously considered, and the patient is severely ill, antibiotics should be initiated before performing the LP.

 There is controversy regarding the adage that the lumbar puncture is the inciting event causing brain herniation and death in the setting of increased intracranial pressure caused by acute bacterial meningitis.